End of Life Challenges and Palliative Care

 Understand historical and cultural expectations of ageing and dying

-How we understand dying and death is bound up with its presentation throughout history and within each culture and religion.
-In other words, death is as much a social and cultural process as it is a biological event.
+The way we view death is bound up with its presentation throughout history and in each culture and religion.
+That means that death is as much a social and cultural as a biological phenomenon.

-You’ll start the course by exploring the social construction of death, and historical and cultural expectations around ageing and dying.
-You’ll discover how cultural attitudes towards dying and old age influenced policy and clinical responses during the COVID-19 pandemic.
+You’ll start the microcredential by exploring the social construction of death, and different historical and cultural expectations around ageing and dying.
+You’ll learn how cultural attitudes towards dying and old age influenced policy and clinical responses during the COVID-19 pandemic.

 Examine the difficulties of diagnosing dying

 Diagnosing dying is not as easy as you might think.
-You’ll look at why this is not easily done in social and clinical settings, and consider the implications for initiating end of life conversations and planning for death.
+You’ll look at difficulties surrounding diagnosis in social and clinical settings, and the implications of these for initiating end of life conversations and planning for death.

-You’ll also discuss frailty, dementia and end of life care, seeing what the current healthcare system can offer in terms of treatment and understanding.
+You’ll also discuss frailty, dementia and end of life care, examining what the current healthcare system can offer in terms of treatment and understanding.

 Investigate evolving approaches to palliative care, assisted dying, and grief

-The overarching focus of this microcredential is how people and healthcare systems are responding to the challenge of delivering end of life care in an ageing world, and with a growing global population.
+The overarching focus of this microcredential is on how people and healthcare systems are responding to the challenge of delivering end of life care in an ageing world, with a growing global population.

 End of Life Challenges and Palliative Care is led by the University of Glasgow’s End of Life Studies Group, a research and teaching team dedicated to examining end of life issues.
 This course is supported and approved by the Royal College of Physicians Edinburgh (RCPE), and learners who are members of the RCPE will earn 50 CPD Credits upon completion of this microcredential.